Great Soul: Mahatma Gandhi and His Struggle with India: Review by the New York Times

 Writing for The New York Times, Hari Kunzru finds Great Soul to be "judicious and thoughtful".
 Lelyveld's book, he writes, will be revelatory to American readers who may only be familiar with the rudiments of Gandhi's life and for those readers, perhaps especially Indian readers, who are better acquainted with the Gandhi story the book's portrait of the man will still be challenging.

 Reports of passages within the book regarding the nature of Gandhi and Kallenbach's relationship prompted the Wall Street Journal to ponder "Was Gandhi gay?"
 Kunzru for the Times observes that modern readers who are less familiar with the concept of Platonic love may interpret the relationship, in particular their romantic-sounding letters, as indicating a sexually charged relationship.
 However, he adds that Gandhi in 1906 took a vow of celibacy, which both Gandhi and the people of India saw as a cornerstone of his moral authority.

 Review by the Wall Street Journal

-British historian Andrew Roberts, in writing for The Wall Street Journal, counters this idea of celibacy, with descriptions of Gandhi's 'testing' of his vow of celibacy with young women.
-He also quotes passages from Gandhi's letters to Kallenbach included in the text, such as "how completely you have taken possession of my body.
-This is slavery with a vengeance" to support his conclusion that Gandhi was a "sexual weirdo" along with being "a political incompetent and a fanatical faddist".
+Writing for The Wall Street Journal, British historian Andrew Roberts noted that, while the book gives "more than enough information" about Gandhi's sexual life, it is "nonetheless well-researched and well-written."